gjeodnd12165/minesweeper-with-google-maps/README.md

 - [ ] give a user some selectablity of region

 ## BUGS
-- [ ] At the start, CLEAR! message is showing
 - [ ] If I change the location with form, `Cell`s don't change.
 It retains its shape and position, but the number of the cells is changed.